 At Parrish Kauai, we have always had the highest standards of care for our guests.
-Now, more than ever, considering the fast evolving COVID-19 crisis, we are even more resolute on the health and safety of all our guests, owners, and employees, without compromising the quality of your stay.
+Now, more than ever, considering COVID-19, we are even more resolute on the health and safety of all our guests, owners, and employees, without compromising the quality of your stay.

 We have taken many precautionary measures to ensure our guests’ well-being as well as that of our employees.
-We have heightened our already stringent practices around sanitation, disinfection and cleaning, plus we have added new specific measures based on the current situation.
+We have heightened our already stringent practices around sanitation, disinfection and cleaning, plus we have added new specific measures.
+Read more about our Parrish Professional Clean program.

 We are doing everything we can to provide a safe and enjoyable experience when you do get to visit us.
 Mahalo for your patience, understanding and cooperation.